nnnpooh/info-tech-logis-68/src/T00_markdowns/windows.md

 # Preparation: Windows

+## 1. Set Execution Policy in PowerShell 5

+> PowerShell checks the execution policy before running a script.
+If the script doesn’t meet the requirements (like source or signature), PowerShell blocks its execution.
+We need to allow scripts to be run.

+- Open `PowerShell` with administrative right
+- If you use Win 32

+  - `New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force`

+- `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine`

+## 2. Install `choco`

+> Choco is the command-line tool for Chocolatey, a popular package manager for Windows that automates software installation, updating, and removal using simple commands.

+- `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))`

-## 1. Install PowerShell 7
+## 3. Install PowerShell 7

 - Open Command Prompt (`cmd`) as an administrator.
 - `winget install --id Microsoft.PowerShell --source winget`

-## 2. Set PowerShell 7 as Default in Windows Terminal
+## 4. Set PowerShell 7 as Default in Windows Terminal

 - Open Windows Terminal (you can search for it in the Start menu).
   -Click the dropdown arrow next to the tabs, then select Settings.